Efas

 EFASTM consists of a number of clamps, a hydraulic power unit and an electronic activation and control system.

-Each clamp is a self-contained EFASTM and functions independently.
+Each clamp is a self contained EFAS and functions independently, with no external hydraulic piping.
+Hydraulic piping is only required for chairing components, should a combined EFAS and chairing system be required.
 Each clamp will thus activate even if there is a problem with another clamp.
 The clamps are designed with a safety factor of 2 on holding capacity.
 This means that even if half of the clamps on an installation were to fail, the conveyance would still be arrested.

 The number and capacity of the clamps used depend on the mass of the conveyance.
 The clamps are activated or triggered either by using a mechanical or PLC controlled activation system.
 The hydraulic power unit is used to charge the accumulators and is installed on the bank level.